 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all students are valued.
+Additional, targeted support and provision Specialist, individualised support and provision Ŷ The views and opinions of all students are valued.
 Student voice is represented in all aspects of school.
-Student voice is heard through: school council. prefect system. tutor group feedback. student participation in focus groups. student panel in interview process for new staff.
-Kirkland Rowell Pupil survey.
-Students with SEND are encouraged to be involved with all of the feedback groups.
+Student voice is heard through: > school council. > prefect system. > tutor group feedback. > student participation in focus Students with SEND are encouraged to be involved with all of the feedback groups.
 These groups can impact on the provision or modification of additional provision.
 All students on the Record of Need are assigned a member of staff who meet with them termly to offer advice and support with any difficulties they face in the classroom.
 They also review the provision that is in place to identify what is working well and next steps for improvement.
 Individual support is responsive to the views of the student.
 These are heard in various ways: Student's views are an integral part of SEN review meetings and Annual reviews.
-Students with SEND are at the centre of the writing of Pupil Passports for Learning and setting of SMART targets, which are then used by staff to support the student in the classroom.
-Students are supported by person centred planning and target and

-The student Peer Support groups meet three times per week and are encouraged to raise issues and discuss provision.

-The Educational Psychologist has a yearly planning meeting to discuss the needs of students who are having difficulties with their learning.
+Students with SEND are at the centre of the writing of Pupil Passports for Learning and setting of SMART targets, which are then used by staff to support the student in the student panel in interview process for new staff.
+Student voice panels The student Peer Support groups meet three times per week and are encouraged to raise issues and discuss provision.
+Students are supported by person centred planning and target and outcome setting.
+Pupil surveys.
+The Educational Psychologist has a yearly planning meeting to discuss the needs of students who are having difficulties with their learning All documentation is presented in a format that is accessible to the student. learning.
 In Year 11 selected students are mentored by staff in preparation for exams.
+Students with SEND are encouraged to discuss concerns with their SENCO.
 The SENKEY group meets regularly throughout the year and discusses issues raised by students and their teachers.
-This group consists of an SEND representative from each department, the SENCo and the SEND Governor.
+This group consists Pastoral and SEND teams are experienced and able to deal with concerns and issues as they arise. of an SEND representative from each department, the SENCo and the SEND Governor.
+School works closely with external professionals and are able to seek support for students as necessary.